phindle/error-lens/README.md

 ## Release Notes

-### 1.0.0

-Initial release of ErrorLens (October 2018)
+Please refer to CHANGELOG.md for more details.

 ### 1.1.0

 Second release of ErrorLens (February 2019).
-Please refer to CHANGELOG.md for more details.

 *NOTE*: Configuration property `errorLens.errorMsgPrefix` has been removed.
-The reason is that this was somewhat unnecessary, and just added noise to the annotations. (cf. https://github.com/phindle/error-lens/issues/9)
+The reason is that this was somewhat unnecessary, and just added noise to the annotations. (cf. <https://github.com/phindle/error-lens/issues/9>)

+### 1.0.0

+Initial release of ErrorLens (October 2018)